Skip to Content

 Hiking Trails Near Ingonish Beach Campground

-• Freshwater Lake Look-Off – If you’re short on time, but still want a fantastic view, take the short, steep hike up to the Freshwater Lake Look-Off.
-The trail is just .2 miles (.3km) round trip, and leads to incredible views of the ocean, Freshwater Lake, and Middle Head.
+• Freshwater Lake Look-Off.
+If you’re short on time but still want a fantastic view, take the short, steep hike up to the Freshwater Lake Look-Off.
+The trail is just a .2 mile (.3km) round trip, and it leads to incredible views of the ocean, Freshwater Lake, and Middle Head.

 Broad Cove Campground: Spoiler — Our Favorite Cape Breton Camping!